top of page

 Build the Foundation: Technical Fixes That Help AI Understand Your Site

+That means our optimization approach must also evolve, particularly on the technical side.
 If your site structure is unclear, your markup is messy, or your pages aren’t optimized for AI readability, you’re already behind.
-GEO (Generative Engine Optimization) calls for clean, structured data, strong semantic connections, and a content framework built for adaptability—not just traditional ranking.
+GEO (Generative Engine Optimization) requires clean, structured data, strong semantic connections, and a content framework designed for adaptability, rather than simple, traditional ranking.

 Speak AI’s Language: How Structured Data Boosts Discoverability

 If you want AI systems to understand what you’ve created, you need to speak their language.
-That starts with clear, natural writing—but it doesn’t stop there.
+That starts with clear, natural writing, but it doesn’t stop there.

 Adding structured data is one of the most effective ways to give large language models (LLMs) the context they need.
 Schema markup—like labeling a page as an "article," "product," or "event"—tells AI what your content is and how it fits into the broader digital landscape.